 BRIEF NOTICE ABOUT REVIEW REQUESTS AND BLOG TOURS:

 If you think I might be a good reviewer for your book or a good host for a blog tour, please ASK ME.
 As a matter of personal policy, I do not respond to cattle calls on social media, even if you’re my BFF.
+I rarely respond to requests from people with whom I have no association, so if you know me from somewhere (Sisters in Crime, Catholic Writers Guild, etc.), mention that in your request.
 Personal requests are the best.
 Please ask.
 Thank you.
 Read on for more info about what kinds of books you’ll find reviewed here…

 I debated whether or not to put faith or writing first, but if I’m honest (which I work really hard to be), I’ll tell you that I’ve been thinking about stories much longer than I’ve been thinking about God.
 I’m a BFA in theatre, though, not a real English major.
 My theatre studies bring a focus on character, conflict and scene to my writing.
 I’ve written across several genres at this point (science fiction, biblical historical fiction, murder mystery, and hopefully more to come).

 I want my niche NOT to be a particular genre.
 I want my niche to be that corner of your heart where you feel the most human and true.

 I’m a contributor to CatholicMom.com , especially on how (and why) to do Meatless Fridays, but I also get to do book clubs with them and other special contributions.
 I’m active in the Catholic Writers Guild, a frequent presenter at CWG conferences, and chair of the Seal of Approval Committee.